Rustimation/Pylontech-Battery-Monitoring/README.md

 The schematics are as follows:

 ![Schematics](Schematics.png)

+In Case you start from scratch, you can of course make a single board to interface to the console and wake it up as well:

 # Code
 I've added some lines to Ireneusz Code without touching the original logic.
 They are commented by text like "added by ...."